 While in DC, he cofounded the WordPress DC User Group and spoke throughout the country at WordCamps and other events.
 In early 2013, he started overseeing meetups for WordPress.

-In July of 2012, Aaron Joined Privia Health as Senior Interactivity Engineer for where he is focused on building great user experiences.
+In July of 2012, Aaron Joined Privia Health as Senior Interactivity Engineer where he focused on building great user experiences.
+While there, Aaron lead front-end development, user experience design, & user interaction design.

 He is a big believer in open source technology and building extremely usable and highly efficient web applications.
 When not in front of his computer, Aaron can often be found with a glass of whisky or beer in his hand discussing international politics, sports and open source software.